-- The course will have up to eight coded areas/ drop zones - The course will NOT have a specific pattern of for the flight i http://en.wikipedia.org/wiki/Autonomous_robot
+- The course will have up to eight coded areas/ drop zones - The course will NOT have a specific pattern of for the flight

 Figure 1 is a possible course layout derived from the above given description.
 This is a template for the air course and not meant to be an implementation diagram.
-Color is not an indicator of QR code but may be used to aid in navigation.
+(Optional) color is not an indicator of QR code but may be used to aid in navigation.